OlamideOyekale25/FUTURE_CS_03/README.md

 - Only encrypted files are saved to disk
 - When you download the "decrypted" version, it decrypts the file in memory and sends it to you

-## ⚠️ Academic Purpose & Disclaimer
+## ⚠️ Disclaimer

-This project was developed as an educational exercise to demonstrate:
+This project was developed as an educational exercise for future interns to demonstrate:
 - Practical application of cryptographic algorithms
 - Secure web application development principles
 - Integration of encryption libraries in Python

 **Important Note**: This implementation is designed for learning purposes.
 Production deployments would require additional security measures including proper key management systems, user authentication, HTTPS implementation, and comprehensive access controls.